 While these factors impact the perceived value of the business, both parties want hard numbers to guide the negotiations.
 This is where the M&A valuation model provides value.
 An appraiser will take a range of factors into account to come up with an independent valuation for the business.
 When both sides understand the valuation models, or how the appraiser determined the company's worth, they can determine how much to offer or whether a buyer's offer is fair.
 Without this understanding, the M&A lacks objective data to guide negotiations.

-- Discounted cash flow approach: The discounted cash flow approach to a business valuation compares the potential future value of the business with its present-day cash flow perspective.
-If a business is projected to be worth a hefty sum in a given period — say, five years from now — an appraiser will work backward from the future valuation to determine its present-day worth.
+- Discounted cash flow (DCF) approach: The discounted cash flow approach to a business valuation compares the potential future value of the business with its present-day cash flow perspective.
+If a business is projected to be worth a hefty sum in a given period through DCF analysis — say, five years from now — an appraiser will work backward from the future valuation to determine its present-day worth.
 This estimate then becomes the company valuation now, even though the potential future income is hypothetical.
+One of the key discount rates commonly used is Weighted Average Cost of Capital (WACC).
+This is used to determine the minimum return for satisfying investors and creditors and represents the company’s average cost of financing from debt and equity weighted by market value.

 After selecting the most relevant appraisal method, an appraiser will then look at these factors to come up with the valuation: